britram/taps-transports/draft-ietf-taps-transports-04.md

 The following terms are defined throughout this document, and in subsequent documents produced by TAPS describing the composition and decomposition of transport services.

-[NOTE: The terminology below was presented at the TAPS WG meeting in Honolulu.
-While the factoring of the terminology seems uncontroversial, there may be some entities which still require names (e.g. information about the interface between the transport and lower layers which could lead to the availability or unavailability of certain transport protocol features).
-Comments are welcome via the TAPS mailing list.]

 Transport Service Feature:
 : a specific end-to-end feature that a transport service provides to its